Are you doing things that might hurt your blog post? You may be – and not even realize it.

 Internal backlinks.
 Links to other posts on your site are internal links.
 It is essential to use them throughout your content.
 There are a few reasons why it is always important to include links to your articles:

 - Create additional resources.
 If you are writing a new article that is related to something else, those links can provide more detail or even drive home your point even more.

 - Helps Google.
 Google is constantly looking at your site.
 It can help guide them through your site to see that it is authoritative.

 - Gives life to old posts.
 After a time, some of those great posts you wrote a year or more ago tend to get buried.
 By linking to them, that great content can get another person looking at it and bring it new life through additional shares, links, pins, etc.

 5. Ignoring SEO

 SEO matters to bloggers.
 You can’t expect people to find you just because you think they should.
-It is important to ensure you are optimizing each post for the key words you want.
+It is crucial to ensure you are optimizing each post for the keywords you want.

 Make sure that you fill out the entire section on every post.
 Here are some tips to fill it out correctly: